richard-thomas/ol-load-geopackage/CONTRIBUTING.md

 # Contributing

-At the moment, this is the first part of several different (but related) bits of code being released.
 Bug reports or suggested documentation updates are very welcome - please raise an issue (see below).
-However, please hold off from adding pull requests for the moment as the wider context for testing is not publicly visible.

 Enhancement requests are also welcome, but please bear in mind that this package is intended to be as lightweight as possible - for more fully fledged handling of OGC GeoPackages you might want to consider the [NGA GeoPackage Libraries](https://github.com/ngageoint/GeoPackage#geopackage).